-- Consult with the Senior Vice President and Provost in the review and approval of all initial Collegiate and Personnel Plans.
+- Consult with the Senior Vice President for Academic Affairs and Provost in the review and approval of all initial Collegiate and Personnel Plans.

-- Review and approve revisions to existing Collegiate Personnel Plans, consulting with the Senior Vice President and Provost regarding significant modifications.
+- Review and approve revisions to existing Collegiate Personnel Plans, consulting with the Senior Vice President for Academic Affairs and Provost regarding significant modifications.

-- Produce an annual report of Collegiate Personnel Plan data which is shared with the Senior Vice President and Provost and various subcommittees of the Senate Committee on Faculty Affairs.
+- Produce an annual report of Collegiate Personnel Plan data which is shared with the Senior Vice President for Academic Affairs and Provost and various subcommittees of the Senate Committee on Faculty Affairs.

-- Approves all initial Collegiate Personnel Plans and subsequent significant provisions in consultation with the Vice President, Human Resources.
+- Approves all initial Collegiate Personnel Plans and subsequent significant provisions in consultation with the Vice President for Human Resources.